-Learn how to enable SSH on your Web Hosting Plan
+Learn how to enable SSH to safely connect to your Linux-server

 In this article, you will learn how to enable SSH in Plesk.
 SSH (Secure Shell) is a secure network protocol that is used to connect to a Linux server remotely.
 After connecting, Every command you type within your terminal is sent to the remote server and executed there.